What’s hot in 2023 for CFOs and finance teams

 Impairment of assets Higher discount rates lower the value of assets or cash-generating units which may be a possible indicator of impairment and entities need to reassess their estimated cash flows used in value in use calculations.

 Provisions Contracts may become onerous due to increasing costs without a corresponding increase in revenues, for example, in the case of long-term fixed rate revenue contracts.
 IAS 37 was recently amended to clarify which costs are included when assessing whether a contract is onerous.
-Please refer to our recent article for more detail.

 Need assistance?